SteveOGallagher/ultimate-banner-builder/README.md

 ## To Do
 - Make final improvements on base level banner build template
 - Refactor and add further clarity to code
+- Add error checking to gulp del to see if folders exist first.